 9. Use a nourishing hair oil on dry ends.

-If you still can’t seem to kick the frizz once your hair is blow-dried, try using a nourishing hair oil.
+If you still can’t seem to kick the frizz once your hair is blow-dried, try using a nourishing hair oil like our Luminous Hair Oil.
 Hair oil works to fight frizz by smoothing out the hair while simultaneously adding gloss and shine.

 It penetrates deep into the hair cuticle to add moisture to dry ends and revitalize the health and vibrancy of your tresses.
 Drop 1-3 drops of oil onto your palm, rub together and smooth over the ends of the hair to tame flyaways and frizz.